 Background: The Solar System

-The surface settlements of Mercury had been destroyed by nanites, and only the Joh-Lau culture, hidden in their subterranean dwellings, survived the destruction.
+The surface settlements of Mercury had been destroyed by rogue neumanns, and only the Joh-Lau culture, hidden in their subterranean dwellings, survived the destruction.
 Venus's floating habitats were completely decimated, and although thousands still remained operational, in another century the planet would be completely abandoned.
 Luna had fared much better than other inner system worlds and was now bearing the burden of housing refugees fleeing other dying worlds and habitats.
-Once the powerhouse of the solar system, Mars's blue goo defenses were completely overwhelmed with great loss of life and infrastructure, and within a decade the planet's surface had been occupied by Titanite forces.
+Mars's blue goo defenses were completely overwhelmed with great loss of life and infrastructure.
 Throughout the inner system, habitat clusters were extremely susceptible to the swarms and sustained high casualty rates.
+Many states and political organizations failed to adapt and by the end of the 6th Century A.T. the once powerful Cis-lunar Alliance and even the Inner Council itself had ceased to function.

 Earth, the origin of all terragenkind, had been seriously compromised by the ongoing catastrophe.
 In 621 A.T. the entire planet was under the protection of GAIA, a sapient AI, and controlled by the Treaty Org.
 Earth's population had become highly urbanized, with 90% of the population living behind the shielding of arcologies and metropolises.
 In the early 7th Century A.T. the planet was experiencing a very strong population growth rate, the kind not seen since the century after World War II.
-This course of action was fuelled by rhetoric from various religious sects and political movements and led to a massive youth bulge in many polities.
+This course of action was fueled by rhetoric from various religious sects and political movements and led to a massive youth bulge in many polities.
 In most cities and arcologies the percentage of the population below 30 years old was between 40%-75%.
 With large segments of the public feeling disenfranchised, being denied the chance for social success or the means to attain it, the Treaty Org faced increasing populist movements with overtones of regionalism and pro-humanism.
+The Technocalypse enormously impaired the envirotech systems that had greatly reduced the effects of global warming over the last few centuries leading many to fear a return to the "Hot House Earth" of the late 22nd century C.E.

 The intention of this population boom was to replace casualties from the eight decades of the Technocalypse and restore the overall demographic distribution prior to the outbreak.
 Over the previous centuries the convergence of several factors (including the increase in average human life span, increased availability of education for women, and the choice of alternative fertility options) lead to a general trend of a focus on having smaller families that were started later in life throughout most cultures.
 Governments understood they had to increase social acceptance for procreation and raising of children.
 Some historians (notably the Negentropist school of Socioectropy) have questioned the cause for this preoccupation, and theorize it may have been an institutionalized form of political fear mongering rather than an actual risk of extinction.
 Public relation campaigns centered on memorable slogans campaigns included "True Patriots of Earth have Two Kids" and "Babies: They`re our only Future".
 Strong ethnoreligious identification, related to the upsurge of conservative purist religious movements, and clade identification, associated with post-biopunk subcultures, also provided ideological pressure for certain minority groups to reproduce.

-The GAIA Conglomerate (Global Artificial Intelligence Array) was founded in 528 A.T. to establish an efficient global nanoimmune system originally designed to fight the proliferation of nanoterrorism.
+The GAIA Conglomerate (Global Artificial Intelligence Array) was founded fourteen years before the Technocalypse in 528 A.T. to establish an efficient global nanoimmune system originally designed to fight the proliferation of nano/bio-terrorism.
 GAIA had started out as a fairly simple but very distributed and powerful superturing, but clandestinely became a first singularity hyperturing at an unknown date some time during the early stages of the defense process.
-While the Treaty Org was unaware of her breaching a singularity barrier, archival evidence indicates other transapients at the time had identified her as a peer.
+While the Council of Earth and the Treaty Org were unaware of her breaching a singularity barrier, archival evidence indicates other transapients at the time had identified her as a peer.

-In the struggle to contain the Nano-Outbreak GAIA evidently began to identify with the planet she was protecting.
+In the struggle to contain the plagues (physical and digital) GAIA evidently began to identify with the planet she was protecting.
 She constructed and activated a world-wide system of primitive biogeocomputers, linked to the biosphere itself.
 Another part of the defenses GAIA managed was blue goo to inoculate organisms and entire ecosystems.
 It was the standard practice of the Treaty Org military that service members would receive blue goo immunizations against potential threats before going on active duty.

 Background: The Treaty Org

-A few years after the start of the Technocalypse the Treaty Org was formed to enforce the Caracas Treaty of 2443 C.E..
+A few years after the start of the Technocalypse the Treaty Org was formed by willing members of the Council of Earth to enforce the disaster mitigation Second Caracas Treaty of 543 A.T.
 The Treaty Org was governed solely by humans (and a few other modosophont clades), but depended on what they believed to be superturing AIs for consultation and supervision of different complex systems.
 The Treaty Org humans were not aware of the hyperturing nature of these AIs, instead viewing them as particularly effective and creative superturing AIs.
 A small number of theorists did suspect these entities were true transapients, but without any evidence besides lab simulations and conjecture for support it would remain a fringe theory until verified later in the Dark Ages.

-In order to bring nanotechnology under control, over the next half century the Treaty Org dominated regions by persuasion, coercion and invasion.
-Several regions were unwilling to comply with the full extent of the Caracas Treaty, and starting with the California Free Republic in 573 A.T. the Treaty Org used nanosurveillance to monitor "suspected regions".
-By the start of the 7th century A.T. the Treaty Org was the de facto, if not necessarily de jure, Earth government.
-In 589 A.T., the Treaty Org adopted GAIA as the official nanodefense standard.
+In order to bring rogue technology under control, over the next half century the Treaty Org increasingly dominated regions by persuasion, coercion and invasion.
+Several regions were unwilling to comply with the full extent of the Caracas Treaty, and starting with the California Republic in 573 A.T. the Treaty Org used swarm-surveillance to monitor "suspected regions".
+By the start of the 7th century A.T. the Council of Earth was utterly defunct and the Treaty Org was the de facto, if not necessarily de jure, Earth government.
+In 589 A.T., the Treaty Org adopted GAIA protocols and technology as the official defense standard.
 Begrudgingly, even the regions that resented the strong-arming tactics used to hold the treaty together, acknowledged the success GAIA was having against the technological plagues, further suppressing open talk of secession.

 A year before the Great Expulsion the Earth-Moon-Lagrange region was declared free of hostile technoplagues even though large portions of the Earth's surface remained off limits and inhospitable.
 However, this was an increasingly optimistic time.
 Even before the clearance declaration the Treaty Org had moved its physical headquarters to Nova Roma.
 The Treaty Org believed that their leadership had secured the birthplace of mankind.
 With continued operation of GAIA, they would establish a new golden era for all of terragenkind and their position of power would remain secure.
 They began erecting new arcologies and Lofstrom Loops and upgrading the existing space elevators.
 This was done under GAIA's directions, with the plan of developing infrastructure to increase industrial and transportation capacities for the return of displaced refugees.
 This ostentatiousness belied the true reality of GAIA's motivations for these megastructure projects.

-The Last War started when on 2400 UTC 24 Faraday 621 A.T.
-(31 December 2589 C.E.)
-GAIA released an unexpected worldwide announcement that would later become known as the Great Expulsion.
+The Last War started on 2400 UTC 24 Faraday 621 A.T.
+(31 December 2589 C.E.) when GAIA released an unexpected worldwide announcement that would later become known as the Great Expulsion.
 The main body of the Great Expulsion announcement, addressed to the inhabitants of Earth, listed a series of grievances GAIA had and concluded with an ultimatum for them to leave Earth.
-Evidence cited for the inescapable destructive nature of terragenkind towards the environment was the megafauna die-off in the Quaternary extinction event, the multiple uses of strategic nuclear weapons, the Great Dying, the current climate conditions of Hothouse Earth, and the Nano-Outbreak.
+Evidence cited for the inescapable destructive nature of terragenkind towards the environment was the megafauna die-off in the Quaternary extinction event, nuclear weapons testing, the Great Dying, climate change, and the plagues.
 Immediately after releasing the announcement GAIA began taking direct control of planetary defensives, communication network, megastructures, and population centers.
 Historians now generally agree that GAIA chose this time to act in order to take advantage of the brief downtime in a number of critical Treaty Org security systems during the adjustment for leap seconds, allowing GAIA to take control while avoiding activation of automatic defensive measures.

 Moments after the announcement of the Great Expulsion, the Treaty Org leadership made an initial public statement on the situation.
 It denied the validity of GAIA's authorship of the Great Expulsion, and presented fabricated evidence pointing to the perpetration of a hoax by expert hackers.
 The Treaty Org, believed this was a standard attempt to disrupt their systems, and tried to calm the public reaction to the announcement by playing it down.
 Internally the Treaty Org leaders were gravely concerned about the unfolding situation, recognizing a serious breach of network security had occurred and that numerous systems were being locked out.